SeriousOldMan/Simulator-Controller/Docs/Updates.md

 ## Release 7.2.2

+1. The data of "Aston Martin Vantage AMR LMGT" and "Chevrolet Corvette Z06 LMGT3" from *Le Mans Ultimate* may have been moved from the session database to an archive.
+This archive is located in the *Simulator Controller\Database\Archive\LMU* folder which is located in your user *Documents* folder.
+If you want to merge the data with data collected for cars with the normal naming scheme, open the files with a unicode capable text editor and copy the data to the corresponding files in *Simulator Controller\Database\User\LMU*.
-Everything handled automatically, but you may want to bind a button on your controller for the new motivation mode of the Driving Coach.
+2. You may want to bind a button on your controller for the new motivation mode of the Driving Coach.

 ## Release 7.2.1